CNS Trainee Mentorship Program

 Mentors are valuable in providing knowledge and advice to trainees through their professional and personal life experiences and exert a positive influence on the careers of young professionals.

-If you are a CNS member that works in academia, industry or government and would like to pass on knowledge and experience from your field, consider becoming a CNS mentor to a trainee!
+If you are a CNS member that works in academia, healthcare, industry, public health or government and would like to pass on knowledge and experience from your field, consider becoming a CNS mentor to a trainee!

 Why Become A CNS Mentee?